 James 3:14-16 ESV But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth.
 This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic.
 For where jealousy and selfish ambition exist, there will be disorder and every vile practice.

 Matthew 16:23 ESV … “Get behind me, Satan!
 You are a hindrance to me.
 For you are not setting your mind on the things of God, but on the things of man.”

 We see the circumstances, God sees the destination

 Our lives are the result of all the choices we make.
 It takes wisdom to ensure that our choices come together so that we end up at the narrow gate of eternal life, not the wide gate to eternal destruction.
-To find the path to the narrow gate, we need to the wisdom and guidance God.
+To find the path to the narrow gate, we need to seek wisdom and guidance from God.
 He will show us the way.